shalanah/shalanah/README.md

 - [Spiral Betty](spiralbetty.com): Turn your images into spirals.
 - [Where Does the Squirrel Sleep](wheredoesthesquirrelsleep.com): My husband and I published a children's book!
 Grant wrote it, Nathan Stromberg created the artwork, and I crafted the book layout and landing page.
-- [Baseline](https://shalanah.github.io/baseline/): Created a new method for creating leading in the web.
+- [Baseline](https://shalanah.github.io/baseline/): Created a new method for rendering text leading on the web.
 - [Block Wrap Breaks](https://github.com/shalanah/block-wrap-breaks): Created a new method for finding the first character of each line in a block of text.